HHS/simpler-grants-gov/documentation/decisions/adr/000N-frontend-tooling.md

 # Other Options

 **Dependency Management:**

 [Yarn](https://yarnpkg.com/): Functionally similar to npm, however, requiring more steps to integrate into a project.

 **Type Checking:**

 [Flow](https://flow.org/): Static type checker maintained by Facebook, added to project as a dependency.
 Uses a special type syntax that is removed from code at compile time.

+**Dependency Checks:**
+[Dependabot](https://github.com/dependabot): Can easily switch to from Renovate at any time.